conveyal/gtfs-editor/INSTALL.md

 Installation Instructions
 =========================

 The following instructions assume installation on an Ubuntu server with sudo permissions.
-These steps assume Ubuntu 12.04.5 LTS, if using different version of Ubunutu the available versions of software may change requiring slight modifications to these steps.
+These steps assume Ubuntu 12.04.5 LTS, if using different version of Ubuntu the available versions of software may change requiring slight modifications to these steps.

 Install database

 	sudo apt-get install postgresql-9.1
 	sudo apt-get install postgresql-9.1-postgis

+(for Ubuntu 14.04 LTS, install `postgresql-9.3` and `postgresql-9.3-postgis-2.1` instead)

 Install zip and git utilities (if not already installed)